 You should feel some pain-relieving effects within minutes of applying the topical, but may also find that regular application increases these effects and gradually improves the underlying condition.
-To get started with cannabis-infused topicals, explore the topical options available in your area or learn how to make your own topical.
+To get started with cannabis-infused topicals, or learn how to make your own topical.

 When it comes to marijuana-infused topicals, the options are plentiful.
 Before you hone in on a particular topical, find out what types of oils were used to make the topical along with what other scents or ingredients were added.
 Think about what works for you.
 Is there a non-cannabis moisturizer or balm that you already use and like?
 You may be able to find something similar but infused with cannabis.